About me, in general

 Bo, the Canine Opera Singer

-Bo Schembarkler (b.
-18 June 1994) hails from Templeton, Mass., a suburb of Gardner.
-Now a proud citizen of the Boston suburb of Newton (and resident with my non-canine parents), Bo spends most of his time asleep on the floor or on the blue couch.
-The white couch is reserved as a very large roof for Bo's tennis balls, which defy all laws of inertia and physics to find their way underneath.
-Bo will scratch the floor until you recover the ball he wants - which is always the last one to be retrieved.
+Bo Schembarkler (18 June 1994 to 21 July 2008) hailed from Templeton, Mass., a suburb of Gardner.
+He was a proud citizen of the Boston suburb of Newton (and resident with my non-canine parents), spending most of his time asleep on the floor or on the blue couch.
+The white couch was a very large roof for Bo's tennis balls and other toys, which defied all laws of inertia and physics to find their way underneath.
+Bo would scratch the floor until you recovered the ball he wanted - always the last one to be retrieved.

-Bo has invented a new twist on the game of fetch.
-Instead of bringing his toy back and delivering it to you so you can throw it again, he brings it back and teases you, letting you make a grab for it and then jerking it away just before you get your hands on it.
+Bo invented a new twist on the game of fetch.
+Instead of bringing his toy back and delivering it to you so you could throw it again, he would bring it back and tease you, letting you make a grab for it and then jerking it away just before you got your hands on it.

-But Bo's most bizarre talent - one I believe is not entirely within his control - is his ability to sing opera duets.
-He prefers to sing with sopranos who have thick vibrato: Put on Anna Moffo singing "Quando" from La Boheme, and, as if entranced, Bo will spring from a deep sleep, wander over to the sound source, and begin howling restlessly.
-He won't cease until the sound is turned off.
-References and resume available on request.
+But Bo's most bizarre talent - one I believe was not entirely within his control - was his ability to sing opera duets.
+He preferred to sing with sopranos with thick vibrato: Put on Anna Moffo singing "Quando men vo" from La Boheme, and, as if entranced, Bo would spring from a deep sleep, wander over to the sound source, and begin howling restlessly.
+He wouldn't cease until the sound was turned off.

-Oh, and unless you're a University of Michigan football fan, you might not realize that Bo is named after Michigan's former head coach, Bo Schembechler.
+Oh, and unless you're a University of Michigan football fan, you might not realize that Bo was named after Michigan's former head coach, Bo Schembechler.

 This is Bo.